balena-io/balena-cli/README.md

 - [Git](https://git-scm.com)
 - The following executables should be correctly installed in your shell environment:
   - `ssh`: Any recent version of the OpenSSH ssh client (required by `resin sync` and `resin ssh`)
+	- if you need `ssh` to work behind the proxy you also need `proxytunnel`[http://proxytunnel.sourceforge.net/] installed (available as `proxytunnel` package for Ubuntu, for example)
   - `rsync`: >= 2.6.9 (required by `resin sync`)

 ##### Windows Support